 She put the glossy black record on the turntable and dropped the needle.
 That incendiary opening riff ripped its way out of the speakers and she watched the song hit me in the solar plexus.
 I saw her observing me, saw that she wanted me to feel it.
 I felt it, showed it on my face, I let her have it.
 She let me have her pleasure and satisfaction back, not hiding her feelings or refusing me eye contact for one brief, fragile moment.
 This song reminds me of the person my birth mother might have been.
 I think I saw her, for a whole minute of a seventies rock song.
 I don’t know that I ever saw her again.

 I wrote “Find Layla” about the relationship I had with my mother and the kind of person that helped me grow up to be.
 The title comes from one fleeting moment of connection in an old song.
-I can play this song any time at all and feel new again, feel like it’s possible to shed an old skin and find myself new underneath.
+I can play this song any time at all and feel young again, feel like it’s possible to shed an old skin and find myself new underneath.

 Today, Layla is out in the world.
 She’s for motherless children and adults who still don’t know the way home.
 She’s for people who grew up poor but came out of it with more gifts than anyone might think.
 She’s for anybody who wants to know what it was like to grow up with almost nothing.
 She’s for anybody who was bullied.
 She’s for anybody who was out on their own too young and is still raising themselves.
 She’s for me and you.